Easy Pie Crust

 Hands using rolling pin to roll out homemade pie crust

-Rolling Out The Dough
+Rolling Out Pie Crust

 Once the dough has chilled, you can roll it out and assemble your pie!

-Place one of the disks of dough on a lightly floured surface.
-Dust the top of the dough with flour, and roll it out into a large circle about 1/8-inch thick.
+Place a disk of dough on a lightly floured surface.
+Dust the dough with flour and roll it out into a large 11- to 12-inch circle.
+It should be 1 inch larger than your pie pan on all sides.

 Easy pie crust recipe in pie plate next to wooden rolling pin

 If you’re making a double crust pie, roll out the second disk of pie dough to make the top crust.
-Assemble and bake according to your desired pie recipe!
+Assemble and bake according to your desired recipe!

 Blind Baking Pie Crust